The Royal Yacht Britannia. The building

 Not everyone had their own bedroom!

-The NAAFI (Navy, Army and Air Force Institute) was the onboard
+The NAAFI (Navy, Army and Air Force Institute) was the on

 toothpaste.
 The Royal children often visited to stock up on